For fans of Neil Young and Crazy Horse, Mountaintop is pretty much a must-see.

-“The Public” is a movie that should’ve rung several of my moviegoing pleasure centers like Waterford crystal bells.
+“The Public” is a movie that should’ve rung my moviegoing pleasure centers like Waterford crystal bells.
 But it’s never as coherent as it needs to be, several of its major characters are psychologically (or perhaps just dramatically) incoherent, and the sheer number of bad choices sinks it in the end.
 Explaining how this film goes wrong requires describing plot twists that I’m sure the fimmakers would rather I didn’t mention, so if you haven’t seen the movie but intend to, you should put this piece aside and come back to it later, if the summary hasn’t already put you off watching it.

 Written and directed by Emilio Estevez, who also plays the lead role, it’s about homeless men taking over Cincinnati’s central public library to protest a lack of available beds that would prevent them from freezing to death.
 Estevez is Stuart Goodson, a librarian who’s about to be pushed out because a homeless man he ejected for excessive body odor turned around and sued the library system, Stuart personally, and Stuart’s chief of security Ernesto (Jacob Vargas), resulting in a $750,000 settlement.